ianling/mumpy/README.md

     * Fired when a text message is received.
 * MumpyEvent.MESSAGE_SENT
     * Fired when the client sends a text message.
+* MumpyEvent.AUDIO_TRANSMISSION_RECEIVED
+    * Fired when the client has received a complete audio transmission from the server.
 * MumpyEvent.BANLIST_MODIFIED
     * Fired when the server's ban list is modified.